grahamgilbert/crypt/README.md

 - `cd Package`
 - `make pkg`

+## Recommended additional configuration profiles

+It is recommended that you deploy a configuration profile along-side Crypt that prevents users from disabling FileVault.
+See the `dontAllowFDEDisable` preference at https://developer.apple.com/documentation/devicemanagement/fdefilevaultoptions for more info.

 ## Credits

 Crypt 2 couldn't have been written without the help of [Tom Burgin](https://github.com/tburgin) - he is responsible for all of the good code in this project.
 The bad bits are mine.